 MSA-specific marbling scores are used to provide a finer scale than the AUS-MEAT scores.
-The AUS-MEAT Marbling score describes the amount of intramuscular fat (IMF) within the rib eye, while MSA marble score describes not only the amount, but also the evenness of distribution and fineness of the intramuscular fat.
-There is no formula to compare MSA marbling scores to AUS-MEAT marbling scores as the assessment criteria are different.
 Each MSA marbling score is divided into tenths for grading, creating a score range from 100 to 1,190 in increments of 10.
-MSA accredited graders carry visual standards for MSA and AUSMEAT marbling and determine each score independently.
+MSA accredited graders carry visual standards for MSA and AUS-MEAT marbling and determine each score independently.
 Both the MSA and AUS-MEAT scores are provided on the carcase feedback.
+However, there is no formula to compare MSA marbling scores to AUS-MEAT marbling scores as the assessment criteria are different.
 The picture below shows an MSA accredited grader measuring marbling.